Highland Fencible Corps: Rothesay and Caithness Fencibles (1794 and 1795) – two battalions

 This regiment was assembled at Inverness in October, 1794, and embodied by Lieutenant-general Sir Hector Munro.
 The corps attracted particular notice from the majestic stature of the officers, nineteen of whom averaged 6 ftin height.
 The uniform of the regiment was a bonnet and feathers, with a plaid thrown across the shoulders, and tartan pantaloons in imitation of the trews, surmounted with a stripe of yellow along the seams, a fringe of tartan on the outside of the thigh, and the same round the ankle.
+The tartan worn was the same or nearly the same as that of the 92nd (Gordon Highlanders) Regiment (Black Watch with an over-check of yellow over the green).
 This battalion was disbanded in 1799.

 A second battalion was raised by Sir John Sinclair in 1795, and embodied by Major-General James Hamilton at Forfar, in the May of that year.
 The service of this regiment was extended to Ireland.
 This corps was more mixed than the first; only about 350 men from Caithness and Sutherland having entered the regiment.
 The establishment and uniform of the battalion was the same as the first.
 The regiment was soon after its formation moved to Ireland, where it remained several years.
-In 1799 the regiment was augmented to 1,000 effective men, under the designation of the Caithness Highlanders, with officers in proportion.
+In 1799, the regiment was augmented to 1,000 effective men, under the designation of the Caithness Highlanders, with officers in proportion.

 Of the exemplary conduct of the regiment, some idea may be formed from the following extract of an address presented to Lieutenant-colonel James Fraser of Culduthill, who commanded the regiment several years in Ireland, by a meeting of the magistrates of the county of Armagh, in the year 1798, the Lord Viscount Gosford, the governor, in the chair:

 In 1797 the regiment, with the exception of about 50 men, volunteered their services to any part of Europe.
 In the summer of 1800, 200 men volunteered into the 79th and 92nd regiments.
 As an ensign was to be appointed to every 50 men who should volunteer from the fencible regiments, four officers from the Caithness Highlanders obtained commissions in the 79th and 92nd of the line.

 The Caithness Fencibles returned to Scotland in 1802, and were disbanded the same year.